2019 Durban Easter floods

 During the 2019 Easter weekend, the coastal city of Durban, South Africa, experienced severe flooding, caused by torrential rain brought on by a steep upper air trough, which deepened into low pressure in the upper levels of the atmosphere, and impacted the city and its surrounding areas starting 18 April 2019.
-The floods has resulted in at least 70 deaths caused by collapsed buildings, mudslides and sinkholes.
-It is one of the deadliest disasters to hit the country in the 2010s decade.
+The floods resulted in at least 70 deaths caused by collapsed buildings, mudslides and sinkholes.
+It was one of the deadliest disasters to hit the country in the 2010s.

 Cause

 Weather forecasters stated that the flooding was caused due to a cutoff low pressure system, which is often known to cause severe storms.
 The South African weather service later revealed that 165mm of rain fell over the city on 22 April 2019, breaking the previous record of 108mm that fell on October 10, 2017.
 It was also the heaviest rainfall the city has experienced in a 24-hour period since October 30, 1985.